Classification of Pulsars using Extreme Deconvolution: Introduction

-Subsequently, a whole zoo of neutron stars with diverse characteristics have since been discovered such as magnetars, rotating radio transients, X-ray dim isolated neutron stars, Fast Radio bursts, Central compact objects etc~\citep{Woods,Kaspi10,Safiharb,Harding,Deluca,Konar,Kisaka,Cordes}.
-Because of the proliferation of distinct observational classes of neutron stars, a number of automated techniques have been used to classify the pulsar population into disparate classes, as well as to understand the connection between them.
-The first class of techniques involve the study of evolutionary tracks along the $P$-$\dot{P}$ diagram, also called ``pulsar current'' analysis~\citep{Vivek,Melrose,Glushak}.
+Subsequently, a whole zoo of neutron stars with diverse characteristics~\citep{Konar,Kaspi10,Harding} have since been discovered, such as magnetars~\citep{Woods}, rotating radio transients~\citep{Mclaughlin06}, X-ray dim isolated neutron stars~\citep{Sandro}, Fast Radio bursts~\citep{Cordes}, Central compact objects~\citep{DeLuca}.
+Because of the proliferation of distinct observational classes of neutron stars, a number of automated techniques have been used to classify the pulsar population into distinct classes, in the hope of gaining new insights into the connection between these classes.
+The first class of techniques involve the study of evolutionary tracks along the $P$-$\dot{P}$ diagram, also known as ``pulsar current'' analysis~\citep{Vivek,Melrose,Glushak}.
 The second group of efforts involves the application of unsupervised clustering techniques.
-The first work along these lines was carried out by~\citet{kjlee}, who applied the Gaussian mixture model (GMM, hereafter) in the $P-\dot{P}$ plane to radio pulsars from the ATNF catalog~\citep{ATNF}, as well as gamma-ray pulsars from the Fermi-LAT 2 year point source catalog~\citep{Nolan} They found a total of six clusters (two for the millisecond pulsar population and four for the normal pulsars).
-However,~\citet{Popov} pointed out that for rapidly evolving objects, GMM is oversensitive to the pulsar dataset and does not produce stable results. ~\citet{dirichlet} then used Dirichlet process GMM to classify radio pulsars from the ATNF catalog in conjunction with other types of neutron star such as SGRs, AXPs, RRATs, CCOs, and XDINS.
+The first work along these lines was carried out by~\citet{kjlee}, who applied the Gaussian mixture model (GMM, hereafter) in the $P-\dot{P}$ plane to radio pulsars from the ATNF catalog~\citep{ATNF}.
+They found a total of six clusters (two for the millisecond pulsar population and four for the ordinary pulsars).
+However,~\citeauthor{Popov} pointed out that for neutron stars with evolution in the $P-\dot{P}$ plane, GMM is not effective in distinguishing between such groups.
+They also found that the positions of the clusters gets changed when a random 10\% of the data is excluded.
+Hence, they concluded that GMM is oversensitive to the pulsar dataset and does not produce stable results. ~\citet{dirichlet} then used Dirichlet process GMM to classify a stacked catalog of neutron stars, which included radio pulsars from the ATNF catalog, along with SGRs, AXPs, RRATs, CCOs, and XDINS.
 Their analysis also confirms the presence of two clusters for the millisecond pulsar population and four for the rest.